Squamous Cell Carcinoma

 Should I seek medical care?

 Skin biopsy is the only way to diagnose skin cancer.
 You dermatologist will remove part of or the entire affected area and examine it with a microscope.
 The findings will be communicated in a biopsy report.
-With early detection and treatment, squamous cell carcinoma is highly curable.
+With early detection and treatment, SCC is highly curable.

-Surgical excision is usually the treatment option for squamous cell carcinoma.
+Surgical excision is usually the treatment option for SCC.
 Actinic keratoses are usually treated with freezing with liquid nitrogen but also photodynamic therapy (PDT) applications and medical creams.

 Your dermatologist can usually perform an excision during an office visit.
 The procedure involves numbing the affected area and cutting out the tumor and skin around it.
 The doctor then looks at the removed skin and examine if the surrounding skin is free of cancer cells.
 More skin may be removed if the biopsy suggests otherwise.